Choosing a 90-Day Rehab Program for Drugs & Alcohol

 - Having a strong urge or craving for the substance

 - Missing responsibilities at work, school, or home due to the continued use of the substance

-- Repeated use despite the relationship or social problems it causes or worsens due to usage
+- Repeated use despite the relationship or social problems using causes or worsens

-- Reducing or giving up occupational, social or recreational activities due to its use
+- Reducing or giving up occupational, social, or recreational activities due to the substance use

 - Continued use in physically dangerous conditions

-- Repeated use despite the mental or physical problems it causes or worsens due to usage
+- Repeated use despite the mental or physical problems it causes or worsens Developing tolerance

 - Experiencing withdrawal symptoms after stopping or reducing usage